 | 🙏 2 Timothy 1:7 (NLT) – For God has not given us a spirit of fear and timidity, but of power, love, and self-discipline

 Affirmations about your ability and power

-How: Ask yourself this question, “if you were to reverse all the negative things you’ve spoken over your potential, what would you say?”
+How: Ask yourself this question, “How can I flip all of the negative things I’ve spoken over my potential?”

 Affirmations about your future

 Why: Your views on yourself will affect your views on what’s possible for you.

 Low self esteem can lead to negative self talk that discourages you from going after your God given dreams.